-Participation in this program will be limited to students enrolled full-time in graduate school at HIPPO institutions of higher education.
+Participation in this program will be limited to students enrolled full-time in graduate school.

-Minimum participation in this program will be one year, starting in or about May 2022.
-As a part of this collaboration, graduate students who are working on isotope production-related research projects during the school year, will have the opportunity to broaden their horizons by visiting another HIPPO institution over the summer (or some other mutually agreed-to time) to conduct research.
+Minimum participation in this program will be one year, starting in May 2024.
+As a part of this collaboration, graduate students who are working on isotope production-related research projects during the school year, will have the opportunity to broaden their horizons by visiting another HIPPO institution to conduct research.

 Questions: Contact hippo at tamu dot edu